ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 </div>
 <p></p>

-- Select `Dashboard` in the top left of your browser to back to the home page
+- Select `Dashboard` in the top left of your browser to go back to the home page

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/25-jenkins-dashboard.png" alt="jenkins dashboard"/>